 How to Move Up The Corporate Ladder (10 Tips)

 A majority of employees seek opportunities to climb up the corporate ladder.
 However, in the corporate world having...
 Read more

 So what happens is, there are a few packs in the same office, and these packs are made up of individuals with the same likes and dislikes.
 These individuals help their own kind and gang up on weaker prey.
 Every group has a leader, the one who dictates who does what and promotes them accordingly when the opportunity arises.

 You will be thrust into this arena and be expected to take sides, and for the love of bacon, pick a side(!)… if only to get them out of your hair.
 Keep the gossip at a minimal level and try to focus on getting the job done and advancing your career.

-If you ever find that the politics is taking center stage more than the real work itself, maybe it’s time to pack up and leave – or be a freelancer.
+If you ever find that politics is taking center stage more than the actual work itself, maybe it’s time to pack up and leave – or be a freelancer.

 5. Pack Up And Leave